 I also opted in for panko breadcrumbs because it has a crisper, airier texture than most types of bread crumbs on the market.
 I purchased the panko breadcrumbs from a local Trader’s Joe market.

-You may use mild cheddar cheese in replacement of sharp cheddar cheese.
+You may use mild cheddar cheese in the replacement of sharp cheddar cheese.

 Also, for a lighter sauce version, you can skip the cheddar cheese and use only Parmesan cheese instead (just use the same amount as the recipe calls for, no need to increase it).